 - In-depth with California governor candidate Matt Mahan

-Today's show: Austin Cross, filling in for AirTalk host Larry Mantle, discusses LA City Council votes to ban pretextual police stops; CA insurance commissioner’s race; TV Talk; and interviews with California gubernatorial candidates Steve Hilton and Matt Mahan.
+Today's show: Austin Cross, filling in for AirTalk host Larry Mantle, discusses LA City Council's vote to ban pretextual police stops; the CA insurance commissioner’s race; this week's TV releases; and he interviews gubernatorial candidates Steve Hilton and Matt Mahan.
 Cross is LAist's local Morning Edition host and also hosts Friday AirTalk.

 LA City Council votes to ban pretextual police stops — but will LAPD comply?